mrjoes/sockjs-tornado/README.md

     </tr>
     <tr>
         <td>session_check_interval</td>
-        <td>How often are session verified, in seconds.
+        <td>How often sessions are verified, in seconds.
 Lower the value, more resources sockjs-tornado will use to drop expired sessions, but will be more precise.</td>
         <td>1</td>
     </tr>
     <tr>